dmyma/iOS-interview/README.md

 - e,2,
 -What is collection?
 -what is Protocol?
-- what is ard, GCD?
+- what is arc, GCD?

 4. SYSTEM DESIGN, OOD
 ## Top questions